shovitraj/GettingAndCleaningData-Week4-Assignment/README.md

 ## Analysis

-run_analysis.R file contains the code that analyzes dataset in the 5 steps as following.
+The run_analysis.R file contains the code that analyzes dataset in the 5 steps as following.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.